 Where to Stay?

-The obvious hotel for Bangor town centre is the Marine Court, which overlooks the seafront area and the main Marina buildings (rates etc. here).
-And hen a few doors down is similar in the Salty Dog (rates etc. here).
-Otherwise many of Bangor’s seafront hotels have shut up shop (the Royal and Windsor Hotels) due to the whole collapsing economy thing.
-However, an upturn is expected, with a rather massive (for Bangor) Premier Inn opening in 2019 opposite the bus and train stations.
-And then there’s just a bunch of smaller guesthouses and B&B’s along the seafront road leading from the Pier (Seacliff Road) as well as a handful near to Pickie Fun Park.
-Note, be careful when booking online, as the typical list of Bangor hotels (full list here) includes some that are miles out from the town centre.
-Which are nice hotels tbf (e.g. the Old Inn), but they’re obviously not convenient for the town centre.
+The obvious hotel for Bangor centre is the Premier Inn, then there is the Marine Court, which overlooks the seafront area and the main Marina buildings (rates etc. here).
+A few doors down is similar in the Salty Dog (rates etc. here).
+Otherwise many of Bangor’s seafront hotels have shut up shop for now (the Royal and Windsor Hotels) due to the whole collapsing economy thing.
+However, an upturn is expected, with the rather massive (for Bangor) Premier Inn opening back in 2019 opposite the bus and train stations.
+And then there’s just a bunch of smaller guesthouses and B&B’s along the seafront road leading from the Pier (Seacliff Road) as well as a handful near Pickie Fun Park.
+Note, be careful when booking online, as the typical list of Bangor hotels (full list here) includes some that are miles out from the city centre.
+They’re all nice hotels tbf (e.g. the Old Inn especially), but they’re obviously not convenient for the city centre.